What is a Wire Transfer?

-Wire transfer is the electronic transfer of funds between people or entities.
-It allows people in distant locations around the globe to safely transfer money across geographical locations without getting into physical contact with each other.
+A wire transfer is the electronic transfer of funds between people or entities.
+It allows people in distant locations around the globe to safely transfer money across geographical locations without being in physical contact with each other.

 When sending money via wire transfers, information is passed between two banks on the recipient’s identity, their account number, and the amount of money that the person is due to receive.

-The person initiating the transaction must first pay a transaction fee before the bank can wire the funds to the other party.
+The person initiating the transaction must usually pay a transaction fee before the bank will wire the funds to the other party.
 Once the information is passed to the recipient’s bank, the bank deposits its reserve funds to the recipient’s account, and the two institutions settle the payments on the back end after the receiver has received the funds.
 There is no physical exchange of funds.

 Before the transaction can be initiated, the sender must deposit the money to be sent and a transaction fee that is determined by the sending bank.
 The sending bank then transmits a message via a secure system like SWIFT or FedWire to clear the funds.

 Once the funds are cleared, the recipient’s bank receives the message requesting it to execute the payment according to the instructions provided.
-The funds may take several hours or days to get to the recipient’s accounts from the time the sender-initiated the transaction.
+The funds may take several hours or days to get to the recipient’s account from the time the sender initiated the transaction.
 Either of the banks must hold a reciprocal account with each other to settle the payment.

 The following are some of the ways that you can use wire transfer: